joinpursuit/AC3.2/README.md

 The first week or so has objectives for each subject.
 Later lessons will be added as we go.

 - [Lesson Schedule](schedule.md)

+My name is Tom and I'm from London's Long Island.